dotnet/machinelearning/docs/code/EntryPoints.md

 Entry-points are a way to interface with ML.NET components, by specifying an execution graph of connected inputs and outputs of those components.
 Both the manifest describing available components and their inputs/outputs, and an "experiment" graph description, are expressed in JSON.
-The recommended way of interacting with ML.NET through other programming languages is by composing, and exchanging pipeline or experiment graphs.
+The recommended way of interacting with ML.NET through other, non-.NET programming languages, is by composing, and exchanging pipeline or experiment graphs.

 Through the documentaiton, we also refer to them as 'entry points nodes', and not just entry points, and that is because they are used as nodes of the experiemnt graphs.
 The graph 'variables', the various values of the experiment graph JSON properties serve to describe the relationship between the entry point nodes.